 The payment of money and the provision of an employee’s services to an employer are not supplies.
 However, certain actions may, in some circumstances, cause GST/HST to be payable; for example, imports of services and intangibles by a Canadian branch from a foreign branch of the same financial institution, or benefits provided to employees.

-There are many special rules for public sector bodies and for financial institutions.
+There are many special rules for qualifying public sector entities (e.g., hospitals, universities, charities) and for financial institutions.

 Registration – Canadian entities